Vladimir Mayakovsky: Life and career

 Vladimir Vladimirovich Mayakovsky was born in 1893 in Baghdati, Kutais Governorate, Georgia, then part of the Russian Empire, to Alexandra Alexeyevna (née Pavlenko), a housewife, and Vladimir Mayakovsky, a local forester.
 His father belonged to a noble family and was a distant relative of the writer Grigory Danilevsky.
 Vladimir Vladimirovich had two sisters, Olga and Lyudmila, and a brother Konstantin, who died at the age of three.
 The family was of Russian and Zaporozhian Cossack descent on their father's side and Ukrainian on their mother's.
+At home the family spoke Russian.
+With his friends and at school, Mayakovsky spoke Georgian.
+"I was born in the Caucasus, my father is a Cossack, my mother is Ukrainian.
+My mother tongue is Georgian.
+Thus three cultures are united in me," he told the Prague newspaper Prager Presse in a 1927 interview.
+For Mayakovsky, Georgia was his eternal symbol of beauty.
+"I know, it's nonsense, Eden and Paradise, but since people sang about them // It must have been Georgia, the joyful land, that those poets were having in mind", he wrote later.